Award-Winning Philadelphia Drug Lawyers

 Third, if a cell phone was involved in an illegal transaction, you could be charged with Criminal Use of a Communications Facility.
 Criminal Use of a Communications Facility ("CUCF") is a felony of the third degree which can often have more serious consequences than the actual sale of the controlled substance.
 Because Criminal Use of a Communications Facility is a felony of the third degree instead of an ungraded misdemeanor, a CUCF charge along with a first-offense marijuana PWID could result in the case being heard in the Court of Common Pleas instead of the Municipal Court.
 This is because the Philadelphia Municipal Court only has jurisdiction over any offense punishable by up to five years in jail, and a felony of the third degree has a maximum possible sentence of seven years.

 Small Amount of Marijuana

 The small amount of marijuana offense is less serious than felony Possession with the Intent to Deliver or even misdemeanor simple possession because the maximum possible penalty is 30 days in jail or 30 days of probation.
-Additionally, it does not look as bad on a criminal record because it shows that the defendant was convicted only of possessing a small amount of marijuana, which is generally considered less serious than other drugs.
+Additionally, it generally looks better on criminal record because it shows that the defendant was convicted only of possessing a small amount of marijuana, which is generally considered less serious than other substances.
 However, there are serious collateral consequences which should be fully understood by the defendant before accepting a plea to or conviction for this offense.